Turkey To Retaliate If U.S. Imposes Over S-400 Deal - UrduPoint

 Turkey To Retaliate If U.S. Imposes Over S-400 Deal

-Turkey will retaliate if the United States imposes sanctions over its purchase of the Russian S-400 air defense systems, Turkish Foreign Minister Mevlut Cavusoglu said on Friday

-TURKEY, (UrduPoint / Pakistan Point News - APP - 14th Jun, 2019 ) :Turkey will retaliate if the United States imposes sanctions over its purchase of the Russian S-400 air defense systems, Turkish Foreign Minister Mevlut Cavusoglu said on Friday.
+TURKEY, (UrduPoint / Pakistan Point News - 15th Jun, 2019 ) :Turkey will retaliate if the United States imposes sanctions over its purchase of the Russian S-400 air defense systems, Turkish Foreign Minister Mevlut Cavusoglu said on Friday.

 "If the U.S. takes any negative actions towards us, we will also take reciprocal steps.
 We will certainly respond," Cavusoglu said when asked about possible U.S. sanctions in an interview with Anadolu Agency.